lbc9168/MississippiNitrogenConcentration/README.md

 # MississippiNitrogenConcentration
-# Topic: Nitrogen Price and Concentration in Mississippi River
+# Topic: Nitrogen Price and Concentration in the Mississippi River
+----Based on WRTDS model

 College of Food, Agricultural and Environmental Science